 PSHE provides children with the chance to develop their social and emotional skills as well as knowledge of key topics such as relationships, health, safety and drugs.
-The school nurse regularly visits and supports the curriculum.

 Citizenship is part of preparing children for adult life.
 They are able to explore what is meant by citizenship, key skills and ideas relating to society.
 Children are encouraged to develop a strong sense of identity and heritage alongside awareness of the diversity of our world.
 Each class has a council, who meets regularly to discuss class issues; these can then be taken to the whole school council.
 The school also promotes enquiry through enquiry based teaching of Philosophy.

 Children in Year 3 and above receive a half hour French lesson a week and French is incorporated into other aspects of school life.
 The focus is on speaking and listening taught mainly through the use of songs, rhymes and games.
 Teaching in Year 5 and 6 is supported through strong links with Kennet School.